bhavinafricawala/surti-kitchen/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+The project is using Boostrap CSS React components and FontAwesome CSS.

 ## Getting Started

 First get the files from Github and then install all the node modules to configure the directory as shown below.